 The FASD Program’s objective is to influence change in how the Justice system understands and responds to Indigenous adults affected by FASD, through education by information sharing, community workshops focusing on awareness and training opportunities.

 - Arrange for individuals who have been identified as high risk to be assessed at the FASD clinic in Sudbury.

 - Help individuals suspected of FASD navigate the Justice system.

 - Provide advocacy for the family/caregiver and identify community supports.

 - Provide FASD information to interested parties.

 Clients are referred to the program.
 Any organization can refer a client to the FASD Justice Program.
-Referral sources can include: Police, defence counsel, duty counsel, crown, Judge, probation officer, Indigenous court workers, community service providers, self-referral, family member or support person.
+Referral sources can include: Police, Defence Counsel, Duty Counsel, Crown Attorney, Judge, Probation Officer, Indigenous Courtworker, community service providers, self-referral, family member or support person.

 For more information about the FASD Justice Program, please contact:

 FASD Program Worker